DPlugins-Archive/sandbox-free/readme.txt

 For more information, see [Releases](https://oxyrealm.com/changelog?utm_source=oxyrealm-sandbox).

-= 1.0.1 =
+= 1.0.2 =

-Release Date: March 23th, 2021
+Release Date: March 27th, 2021

 * Fixed: The secret token not generated when Aether plugin is not activated
+* Improved: Aether plugin url

 = 1.0.0 =